 Approach to Work Has the meaning set out in section 3.1.
 Additional Work Any activities that are proposed by the Bidder in addition to those in the Scope of Work.
-It is at the discretion of the Carbon Trust to consider Additional Work in the evaluation of the tender.
-The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the tender.
+It is at the discretion of the Carbon Trust to consider Additional Work in the evaluation of the Tender.
+The suggestion of Additional Work by the Bidder will not have a negative impact on the evaluation of the Tender.
 Alternative Work Deviations from the Scope of Work that are proposed by the Bidder, which replace work or tasks in the Scope of Work.
-Alternative Work will be treated as non-optional in the evaluation of the tender.
+Alternative Work will be treated as non-optional in the evaluation of the Tender.
 Award Letter A letter, issued by Carbon Trust, informing the Contractor about the award of the Contract.
 The Award Letter is issued together with the Final Scope of Work and the OWA Stage IV Contractors' Conditions.
 Bidder An individual, a company, an organisation or a consortium submitting a bid for the Project.
 Bid Price The total price for the Bidder to complete the Project in line with the Approach to Work.
-The Bid Price shall include the price for all Work Packages described in the Scope of Work and any Alternative work proposed by the Bidder.
+The Bid Price shall include the price for the delivery of all Work Packages described in the Scope of Work and any Alternative work proposed by the Bidder.
 The Bid Price shall not include the price of any Additional Work suggested by the Bidder.
 Bid Price Calculation Sheet An Excel template provided by the Carbon Trust that is to be provided by the Bidder in addition to the Main Bid Document.
 Carbon Trust Project Manager The Carbon Trust employee who serves as first point of contact in relation to this ITT and the Project.
 Clarification Document A document containing all received clarification questions and Carbon Trust's responses to these questions.
 Contract A document consisting of the Award Letter, the Final Scope of Work, the OWA Stage IV Contractors' Conditions, and any clarifications agreed in writing.

 Contractor The Bidder (or in the case of a consortium, Bidders) selected for the delivery of the Project.
 Description of Tender This document.
 Due Diligence Questionnaire A questionnaire that is to be completed by shortlisted Bidders should Carbon Trust's bidders vetting process give reason to conduct a due diligence.
 In case of a consortium, the Due Diligence Questionnaire is to be filled-in by the designated Project Coordinator.
 Executive Summary Report A 3-10 pages report containing a high-level description of the Work Programme and a summary of the relevant results, findings and conclusions of the Project.
 Information can be taken from summaries written for previous Work Packages Final Scope of Work The agreed Work Programme for the Project, based on the Scope of Work and the Approach to Work, which is mutually agreed between the Carbon Trust and the Contractor.
 Flash Report A template provided by the Carbon Trust at Project start.
-Invitation to Tender (ITT) The following group of documents: Description of Tender (this document); OWA Stage IV Contractors' Conditions; Tender Certificate template; Bid Price Calculation Sheet template; and Clarification Document (if applicable 1).
+Invitation to Tender (ITT) The following group of documents: Description of Tender (this document); OWA Stage IV Contractors' Conditions; Tender Certificate template; Bid Price Calculation Sheet template; and Clarification Document (if applicable 3).
 Main Bid Document Has the meaning given in section 3.1.
 No template is provided.
-Project The Sub-synchronous oscillation protection for Type-4 WTGs or SSOP project.
+Project The Is 90°C Still the Magic Number or Magic90 project.
 Project Closeout Form A template provided by the Carbon Trust towards the end of the Project.
 Project Deliverables The individual deliverables including, but not limited to, any reports, technical notes, documents, drawings, models, data, webinars to be produced by the Contractor according to the Scope of Work (see section 4) or as otherwise agreed in the Final Scope of Work.
-OWA Offshore Wind Accelerator OWA Partners A group of leading offshore wind farm developers supporting the OWA.
-OWA Cost Model The Contractor is not expected to produce a cost model of its own, but rather provide an estimate, with appropriate explanation, for potential cost implications of the research undertaken within the frame of the delivered project.
-The Carbon Trust will provide a template to assist the Contractor in this process.
-OWA Cost Model Input Sheet A form (to be provided by Carbon Trust) which the Contractor should complete in WPA to provide input into the OWA Cost Model.
-Scope of Work The (preliminary) Work Programme for the Project as defined in section 4 of this document.
-At Contract award, the Scope of Work will be replaced by the Final Scope of Work.
-Technical Working Group (TWG) A group consisting of technical experts appointed by the OWA Partners.
-The TWG will supervise the Project.
+OWA Offshore Wind Accelerator